MrHedmad/kerblam-paper/src/main.typ

 Data analysis is a key step in every scientific experiment.
 In numerical-data-centric fields, input data is processed by one or more programs to produce output data for human inspection, potentially saving intermediate data on the way.
-How such data analysis projects are structured can be significantly different among different researchers, making it harder for the public to inspect and understand them.
+However, how such data analysis projects are structured can be significantly different among different researchers, making it harder for the public to inspect and understand them.

+With "Data analysis project structure" we refer to the way in which data analysis projects are organized, including the structure of the folders present on disk, the places where code and workflows are stored in, and how the project is shared with the public.
 With the Open Science movement gaining more and more traction in the recent years @bertramOpenScience2023, there is a need to standardize how day-to-day data analysis projects are structured and carried out.
 Additionally, there is a need to make reproducible pipelines easier to create and to execute by the wider public, for example by leveraging methods such as containerization.